American Racing Drivers Club: The Cars

-Registered midget Chassis in ARDC range from Spike, Stealth, Bullet, Hawk, F5, Bishop, and Beast.
+Registered midget Chassis in ARDC range from Elite, Spike, Stealth, Bullet, Hawk, F5, Bishop, and Beast.
 The engines range from Chevy, Ford, Volkswagen, Pontiac, and Mopar, with big-name motor builders such as Alan Johnson, Ed Pink, Gaerte, Brayton, Hawk, Fontana, and Don Ott.
 With one competitive Personal Motor Builder, Mark Piazza.
 Today, all the motors are 4 cylinders, but have approximately 350 to 400 hp, while weighing only 900 pounds.